 2.1.
-Quid Pro Quo Harassment occurs when an employee or studentemployee of the College explicitly or implicitly conditions the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.
+Quid Pro Quo Harassment occurs when an employee or student-employee of the College conditions the provision of an aid, benefit, or service of the College on an individual's participation in unwelcome sexual conduct.

 - 2.2.
 Severe, Pervasive, and Objectively Offensive and Unwelcome conduct occurs when an individual's unwelcome conduct is determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to the College's education program or activity. - Unwelcomeness and objective offense are evaluated based on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances, including the context in which the alleged incident(s) occurred and any similar previous patterns that may be evidenced. - 2.3.
-Sexual Assault is any sexual act, directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent; and includes unlawful sexual intercourse. which includes the following types of conduct set forth below: - Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of that person including instances where the person is incapable of giving consent because of their age or their temporary or permanent mental or physical incapacity. - Fondling: The touching of the private body parts of another person or causing another person to touch another's private body parts, intentionally for a sexual purpose without the consent of that person, including instances where the person is incapable of giving consent because of their age or their temporary or permanent mental or physical incapacity. - Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Nebraska State law.3 - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent of 16.4 - 2.4.
-Dating Violence
+Sexual Assault is an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation 3 which includes: - Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of that person. - Forcible Sodomy: Oral or anal sexual intercourse with another person, forcibly and/or against that person's will, or not forcibly or against the person's will in instances where the person is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - Sexual Assault with an Object: To use an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the person is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.